By Julia Ivy

 I think, the options of __________________ and _________________ ___________ are worth to consider as potential pathways towards (think about the desirable outcome).
 Each of these options certainly need further investigation on whether and how they can work for ________________ (the company).

-Finish your post with sharing your urge for action to solve the challenge for the company you care about.
-Tag the company you have mentioned to your post.
-Companies need “out of the box” ideas, relevant to THEIR challenges, and need people who care and capable.
+Finish your post by sharing your urge for action to solve the challenge for the company you care about.
+Tag the company you have mentioned in your post.
+Companies need “out of the box” ideas that are relevant to THEIR challenges and need people that care and are capable.

 If you can post the message on your social media platform, you can ask others to join you in your passion and volunteering effort.
-If you communicate the message in interviews or networking opportunities, share how far you feel motivated with this challenge, and would love to volunteer on working on it as long as you know that it would make a difference.
+If you communicate the message in interviews or networking opportunities, share how far you feel motivated with this challenge, and would love to volunteer to work on it as long as you know that it would make a difference.

-This is the fundamentals of your “BE” personal strategy of boutique employability.
-It lets YOU define a scope of companies and challenges of your interest, and differentiate yourself from others.
-Keep doing it, but every time; be sincere in your choice of the company you care about and your drive to solve the puzzle.
-Remember, you do NOT offer yourself as an employee or asking for payment yet.
+These are the fundamentals of your “BE” personal strategy of boutique employability.
+It lets YOU define a scope of companies and challenges that are of interest and differentiate yourself from others.
+Keep doing it, but be sincere in your choice of the company you care about and your drive to solve the puzzle.
+Remember, you do NOT offer yourself as an employee or ask for payment yet.
 You care about the company.
 You love solving challenges.
 You have special expertise to solve this one.
 You want to make a difference.

 Only when you receive interest from a company, keep crafting your edge.
 You have already mastered the first and most difficult step of Elucidating your Multidimensional CORE and linking it with YOUR CASE.
 The next step is to Develop Trust.